paulinho-16/MEIC-DS/wiki/sprint_log.md

 #### Meh Topics

 * Our group didn't know each other before.
-There weren't work mechanics previously existant like in other groups.
+There weren't work mechanics previously existent like in other groups.

 #### Topics to work on

 * The client had very imprecise information.
 More questions were required.
-* Neither PO, neither SM had past experience in working in that task.
-It was required further exploration in what should it's job be.
+* Neither PO nor SM had past experience in working on that task.
+It was required further exploration of what should its job be.
 * Work dedication was very unbalanced.
 Better distribution was required.